 You could have the best website in the world, but how are people going to find it if you're not ranking for relevant keywords?
 Our professional SEO company will help you gain a clear understanding of Search Engine Optimization (SEO) best practices and work with you to drive traffic to your website and more importantly, generate leads.

 It’s the coding and metadata behind the site and the proper alignment of text and images on the front of the site.
 If you’re having problems getting the right people to your site, outdated or ineffective SEO is probably the reason.
-Our professional Houston-based company offers the best SEO strategies to increase the quantity and quality of traffic that your website receives.
+Our professional SEO company offers the best strategies to increase the quantity and quality of traffic your website receives.
 But to do that you need to impress the almighty GOOGLE!
 Google gets over 100 billion searches a month.
 It’s easy to get lost in that chasm of endless searches if you don’t have an experienced guide.

 Think keywords are the bread and butter of SEO?
 Think again!
 Keyword rankings should no longer be the primary focus of your SEO strategy.
 Yes, it's still very important that your longtail keyword shows up in your page title, URL, subheaders, image descriptions, and meta descriptions; however, the data related to keywords is not 100% accurate.
 The reasons behind this can be broken down into three points — personalization, device, and location.